NuclearInstruments/SCISDK/docs/digitizer.md

 ### Enable channels
 The `enabledch` parameter is the number of enabled channels.
 It is only possible the specify the number of channels (N) starting from the channel 0.
 So If N = 2, CH0 and CH1 will be dumped, if N = 4, CH0, CH1, CH2, CH3 will be dumped.
-Valid number are from 1 to the maximum number of channels created in SciCompiler.
+Valid number are from 1 to the maximum number of channels created in Sci-Compiler.

 ## Data processing mode
 The `data_processing` parameter can be used to set the data processing mode.
 The data processing mode can be set to raw or decode.